-Sorting Through a Big Pile of Badness
+A Cyber Crime Taxonomy: Sorting Through a Big Pile of Badness

 - When it comes to looking at a topic as broad as cyber crime, it's helpful to have some structure.
 For me, the organization that makes the most sense is: - 1.
 "Classic" Cybercrimes: Focus Is On the Hardware/Network Itself - 2.
 Internet Fraud: Crimes of Deception - 3.
-Content/Substance-Oriented Online Crimes - 4.
-Cyber Incidents Gone Awry Why We Need Cyber Savvy Defense Attorneys, Too - That list should catch most of the major cyber crimes that folks are worried about, EXCEPT for cyber terrorism (which I'm defining as being out of scope for this talk except as it may come up incidentally in connection with other cyber crimes)
+Content/Substance-Oriented Online Crimes - That list should catch most of the major cyber crimes that folks are worried about, EXCEPT for cyber war, cyber terrorism, and cyber espionage (all of which I'm defining as being out of scope for this talk except as those areas may incidentally come up in connection with other cyber crimes).